 The patio is the perfect setting to enjoy a meal and a glass of vino, surrounded by lush trees in the Sierra Nevada Foothills, all in a casual atmosphere.

-The winery is run in conjunction with the Queen’s Inn, a casual hotel perfect for an overnight stay after a tasting.
+The winery is run by the Queen’s Inn, a casual hotel perfect for an overnight stay after a tasting.
 For those who prefer a cold brew over a vineyard offering, there’s also a local beer garden that serves microbrews from Southgate Brewing Company.